DecisionsDev/odm-docker-kubernetes/authentication/Cognito/README.md

 #### a.
 Installation on OpenShift using Routes

-  See the [Preparing to install](https://www.ibm.com/docs/en/odm/9.5.0?topic=production-preparing-install-operational-decision-manager) documentation for more information.
+  See the [Preparing to install](https://www.ibm.com/docs/en/odm/9.6.0?topic=production-preparing-install-operational-decision-manager) documentation for more information.
 Inspect [cognito-values.yaml](cognito-values.yaml) for the parameters that have been defined for this installation.

   ```shell
   helm install my-odm-release ibm-helm/ibm-odm-prod -f cognito-values.yaml
   ```

 > **Note:**
-> This command installs the **latest available version** of the chart.
+> This command installs the **latest available version** of the chart (possibly an interim fix).
-> If you want to install a **specific version**, add the `--version <CHART_VERSION>` option, eg. `--version 25.0.0`
+> If you want to install a **specific version**, add the `--version <CHART_VERSION>` option, eg. `--version 26.0.0`
 >

 #### b.
 Installation using Ingress